adeoladevops/RGB-Game-Ilori/README.md

-🎯 Assignment: Build an RGB Color Guessing Game
+🎯 Build an RGB Color Guessing Game
-Subject: JavaScript DOM Manipulation & Random Number Generation Skill Level: Beginner–Intermediate
+Subject: JavaScript DOM Manipulation & Random Number Generation Skill Level: Beginner–Intermediate <br>
-Deadline: [Insert deadline date here]

 📝 Objective:
 Build a simple web-based game that helps you learn how to:
 - Generate random RGB colors
 - Display them dynamically using HTML/CSS/JavaScript
 - Interact with the DOM using JavaScript
 - Handle events like clicks
-- Implement game logic (correct/incorrect answers)
+- Implement game logic (correct/incorrect answers) <br>

 🔨 Requirements:
 •	Create the RGB Color Display:
 The page should show an RGB color value in text format (e.g., rgb(123, 45, 67)).
 That RGB value should correspond to one of several colored squares on the screen.